iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 [create:cinder_flour, minecraft:glass_bottle]
 ```

 Now the mystery has been completely uncovered.
-The Brass Funnel is configured to take everything but Cinder Flour and Glass Bottles.
+The Brass Funnel is configured to take everything but Cinder Flour and Glass Bottles, 2 at a time.
 Considering that the Depot behind is part of a brewing system, there will be brewed Potions, which are unstackable.
-A friend helped us find the GitHub issue [<i class="fab fa-github"></i> Create#570](https://github.com/Fabricators-of-Create/Create/issues/570), confirming that we hit the same bug as reported in that thread.
+A friend helped us find the GitHub issue [<i class="fab fa-github"></i> Create#570](https://github.com/Fabricators-of-Create/Create/issues/570), confirming that we ran into the same bug as reported in that thread.

 ## Epilogue

 The use of block/item names since Java Edition 1.7.2 ([13w37a](https://minecraft.fandom.com/wiki/Java_Edition_13w37a)) hinted that block/item IDs would eventually become dynamic, which actually took place in [the Flattening](https://minecraft.fandom.com/wiki/Java_Edition_1.13/Flattening) in Java Edition 1.13.
-The smart use of the "palette + array of indices" paves the way for mods and future expansions to add new blocks without having to worry about the block ID limit, which is also reminiscent of the [Color table](https://en.wikipedia.org/wiki/BMP_file_format#Color_table) in 8-bit (256 colors) BMP bitmap images.
+The smart use of the "palette + array of indices" paves the way for mods and future expansions to add new blocks without having to worry about the block ID limit, which is also reminiscent of the [color table](https://en.wikipedia.org/wiki/BMP_file_format#Color_table) in 8-bit (256 colors) BMP bitmap images.

 Contrary to player data (`playerdata/*.dat`), the region file is a lot more complicated.
 Thanks to the large fan base of Minecraft, libraries for handling the file format are readily available.
 I am inclined to believe that a few steps taken and decisions made here are critical to the success of salvaging our save.